-- 3.65 All documents conform to Pendle Council's adopted communication and equality guidelines which recommend: - using a clear typeface; - employing a high contrast between text and background; - avoiding the use of italics and capitalisation; and - using even type spacing and unjustified text. - 3.66 Furthermore, each published document prominently displays a message on the front and/or back cover (see below) stating the Council's commitment to make documents available in other formats where appropriate.
+- 3.78 All documents conform to Pendle Council's adopted communication and equality guidelines which recommend: - using a clear typeface; - employing a high contrast between text and background; - avoiding the use of italics and capitalisation; and - using even type spacing and unjustified text.

+3.79 The Council promotes the use of plain English.
+Unfortunately, planning is awash with jargon, often requiring an extensive glossary to be included in documents that are made available to the public.
+Furthermore, each published document prominently displays a message on the front and/or back cover (see below) stating the Council's commitment to make documents available in other formats where appropriate.
 Where practicable this is supplemented with additional wording in Urdu, the principal language used by the borough's black and ethnic minority population.